DaleOrders/AWS-Study-Notes/README.md

 IAM roles are the best practice ways for services to be granted permissions.
-EC2 instance roles are roles that an instance can assume and anything running in that instance has the permissions that role grants.
+EC2 instance roles are roles that an instance can assume and anything running in that instance has the permissions that that role grants.

 Starts with an IAM role with a permissions policy.
 EC2 instance role allows the EC2 service to assume that role.